 George T. Whitesides is the CEO of Virgin Galactic, Sir Richard Branson’s human spaceflight venture, and The Spaceship Company, a manufacturer of advanced space vehicles.
 With its innovative spacecraft, the company seeks to transform access to space to change the world for good.Read More

-Prior to Virgin Galactic, George served as Chief of Staff for NASA, where he provided policy and staff support to the agency’s Administrator.
-Upon departure from NASA, he received the Distinguished Service Medal, the highest award the agency confers.
+Prior to Virgin Galactic, George served as Chief of Staff for NASA.
+Upon departure from the American space agency, he received the Distinguished Service Medal, the highest award the agency confers.

-An honors graduate of Princeton University’s Woodrow Wilson School, George earned his undergraduate degree in public and international affairs.
-He later earned a master’s degree in geographic information systems and remote sensing from the University of Cambridge in England, and was a Fulbright Scholar to Tunisia.
+An honors graduate of Princeton University’s Woodrow Wilson School, George later earned a master’s degree in geographic information systems and remote sensing from the University of Cambridge, and a Fulbright Scholarship to Tunisia.
 George is a licensed private pilot and certified parabolic flight coach.

 Prior to his position with TSC, Doug had a 31-year career at Scaled Composites where he conducted the first flights of eight different aircraft and led Scaled’s acquisition of an FAA Commercial Launch License for SpaceShipOne, the first-ever crewed commercial licensed launch.
 In addition to serving as Director of Flight Operations, Doug served for many years as Vice President of Business Development, increasing Scaled’s revenue more than tenfold.
 Doug became President of Scaled following the retirement of company founder and aerospace legend Burt Rutan.